Minimalism – when less can equal more

 Photo by Eli Francis

-But for some, it also extends beyond a physical means into how people organise their time and their social calendars.
-The paradoxical result being an increased enjoyment of doing things that you love and being around people who really matter.
+But for some, it extends beyond physical means into how people organise their time and social calendars.
+The paradoxical result is increased enjoyment of doing things you love and being around people who matter.
 This ‘less is more’ paradox can also extend to your finances.
-Wanting less, ultimately means more money in the bank.
+Wanting less ultimately means more money in the bank.

 The Minimalists